btuhany/DragonSouls-Unity3D/README.md

 - Collected souls can be used to enhance attack power, armor, health, and stamina at the bonfires.
 At the beginning of the game, there are three types of armor available, and when armor is upgraded, this change can be observed on the player character model (material change).
 - Fast travel (teleportation) between bonfires is possible.
 - After player death, teleportation or bonfire rest events, enemies spawn back to their inital position.
-- Object pooling for every re-usable object.
-(Dragon and mage projectiles, souls particles)
+- Object pooling for every re-usable object. (dragon and mage projectiles, souls particles)

 #### Enemies and AI
 - There are a total of 6 enemy NPCs: Skeleton, Mage, Minotaur, Bear, Slime, and Dragon (boss).